Wayve: History

-Financing and investors
+Finance

-Wayve has been backed by a mix of venture capital firms, strategic corporate investors, and notable individuals.
-Its initial seed funding came in 2018 from funds such as Compound (NYC) and Firstminute Capital (London), as well as Cambridge-based angels, providing early support for its research-intensive approach.
-Several prominent AI/robotics experts as angel investors; for example, Professor Pieter Abbeel and Uber’s Chief Scientist Zoubin Ghahramani were early backers.
+Wayve is backed by a mix of venture capital (VC) firms, corporate investors, and individuals.
+Its seed funding came from funds such as Compound (NYC) and Firstminute Capital (London), as well as Cambridge-based angel investors, in 2018.
+Academic Pieter Abbeel and Uber’s chief scientist, Zoubin Ghahramani, were early backers.

 In November 2019, Wayve raised a $20 million Series A led by Eclipse Ventures, with participation from Balderton Capital and other prior investors.
-The Series A financing was used to fund the company’s first autonomous trials in London and marked the first time a European self-driving car startup secured a U.S. VC as lead investor.
+The Series A financing was used to fund the company’s autonomous trials in London, and marked the first time a European self-driving car startup had secured a U.S. VC as lead investor.

-In October 2021, Ocado Group invested £10 million (approximately $13.6 million) in Wayve as a strategic partner in autonomous grocery delivery.
+In October 2021, Ocado Group invested £10 million (approximately $13.6 million) in Wayve as a partner in autonomous grocery delivery.
 This brought Wayve’s total funding to around $60 million at that time.
-The Series B round followed in January 2022, when Wayve announced $200 million in new funding led by Eclipse Ventures.
-The Series B included a roster of high-profile investors: venture firms D1 Capital Partners, Moore Strategic Ventures, Linse Capital, and Balderton joined, along with Microsoft and Virgin Group as strategic backers.
-Long-term technology investors Baillie Gifford (known for its stake in Tesla) and Compound also participated, and Ocado increased its stake as a strategic investor.
-Meta AI head Yann LeCun and Richard Branson also became investors.
+The Series B round followed in January 2022, when Wayve announced $200 million in funding led by Eclipse Ventures, with D1 Capital Partners, Moore Strategic Ventures, and Linse Capital.
+Balderton, Microsoft and Virgin Group joined.
+Baillie Gifford and Compound also participated; Ocado increased its stake; and Meta AI head Yann LeCun and Richard Branson also became investors.

-Wayve’s largest funding to date came with its Series C in 2024.
-In May of that year, Wayve closed a $1.05 billion Series C investment led by Japan’s SoftBank Group.
-The massive round – the biggest ever for a UK AI company – included new investor Nvidia (a leading maker of automotive AI chips) and returning investors Microsoft and Eclipse Ventures, among others.
-Notably, Uber also joined as a stakeholder around this time, as the ride-hailing giant partnered with Wayve and contributed capital to the Series C funding.
-This infusion vaulted Wayve’s total funding raised to approximately $1.3 billion since its founding.
-The raise lifted Wayve’s valuation into “unicorn” status.
+Wayve’s Series C in May 2024 closed at $1.05 billion, led by Japan’s SoftBank Group.
+The funding round was the largest-ever for a UK AI company, and included Nvidia, and returning investors Microsoft and Eclipse Ventures, among others.
+Uber joined as a partner and a stakeholder.
+The Series C round increased Wayve’s total funding raised to about $1.3 billion from investors including SoftBank, Microsoft and Nvidia, and lifted Wayve’s valuation into “unicorn” status.

+In February 2026, Wayve announced a $1.2 billion Series D funding round.
+Later that month, the company reported that $1.5 billion had been raised from, primarily, Mercedes-Benz, Stellantis, Nissan, and existing backers Uber, Microsoft and Nvidia, increasing Wayve's post-money valuation to $8.6 billion.